 HPS328 - Psychology At Work (Internship)

-Burwood (Melbourne), Waurn Ponds (Geelong), Warrnambool, Cloud (online)
+Trimester 2: Burwood (Melbourne), Warrnambool, Waurn Ponds (Geelong), Online

 This unit aims to build on the second year unit, HPS207 and provide students with a more detailed understanding of how psychology is applied in a work setting.
 The skills developed will enable students to develop further strategies to assist them in gaining meaningful employment at the completion of their studies in psychology and to make a successful transition to work.

 The development of generic, employment-related, professional skills in psychology related fields will be achieved through a combination of self-paced modules and a minimum of 140 hours placement with a relevant, course-related organisation.
 During the placement, students will be encouraged to consolidate or enhance existing professional skills.

 Each student is responsible for selecting and negotiating their own appropriate work placement, for authorisation by the Unit Chair.
 Work placements are intended to provide students with opportunities to develop skills and knowledge in psychology related areas which will enhance their professional development and employment potential as well as provide insight into career options.